Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Opportunities in Many-Adapter Settings

 \subsection{Adapters are Expensive to Load}

-When an LLM inference request for a specific adapter arrives at an online serving system, the adapter’s weights must be loaded into GPU memory for the request to be processed.
-Thus, loading the adapter weights lies on the critical path of inference execution and Figure~\ref{fig:adapter-load} shows it can cost up to 17.5\% of the total TTFT latency when larger adapters are used on an unloaded system.
+When an LLM inference request using a specific adapter arrives at an online serving system, the adapter must be loaded into the GPU memory for the request to be processed.
+Thus, loading the adapter weights lies on the critical path of inference execution.
+Figure~\ref{fig:adapter-load} shows that loading takes 17.5\% of the total TTFT latency when a 128-rank adapter is used in an unloaded system.